raft-tech/TANF-app/docs/Technical-Documentation/parsing-reparsing-architecture.md

 - `set_status(status)` overrides status directly (exception-driven).
 - `get_status()` short-circuits to return the manually-set value if `status != PENDING`, but this relies on the caller having set PENDING as the initial state.
 If the PENDING default is ever changed, the guard logic breaks.

-### 9.9 Parse lifecycle state exists but is not wired into the parser task
+### 9.9 Parse lifecycle state and summary status both describe outcomes

-`SubmissionState` defines parse states, but `parser_task.parse` currently updates only `DataFileSummary.status`.
-This creates two parallel state concepts where upload lifecycle state can remain `virus_scan_completed` while parser outcome lives elsewhere.
-Refactors should decide whether parse lifecycle transitions should be authoritative, derived, or removed.
+`parser_task.parse` transitions `DataFile.state` to `PARSE_STARTED` and then to `PARSE_COMPLETED`, `PARSED_WITH_ERRORS`, or `PARSE_FAILED` based on `DataFileSummary.status`.
+This creates two parallel status concepts: `DataFile.state` for lifecycle and `DataFileSummary.status` for parser outcome and user-facing email/report behavior.
+Refactors should preserve the mapping between them or explicitly choose which one is authoritative for each use case.

 ### 9.10 Email is sent before the error report is written

 `send_data_submitted_email` is called after `parser.parse_and_validate()` but before the `finally` block writes the error report to S3.
 If the user immediately clicks the email link, `DataFileSummary.error_report` may not yet be populated.

-### 9.11 Reparse does not re-send email
+### 9.11 Reparse notification is conditional

-Admin-triggered reparsing intentionally skips `send_data_submitted_email`.
-There is no mechanism to notify the original submitter that their data has been reprocessed or that new errors may exist.
+Admin-triggered reparsing calls the same email helper with `is_reprocessed=True`, but `should_send_reparse_notification(...)` suppresses notifications when the previous status was `ACCEPTED` and the reparsed status remains `ACCEPTED`.
+Other reparse outcomes can send action-required or errors-resolved emails using the reparse templates.